SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 # Support (WIP)
 ### Tier 2: Cleric
+* **Scaling:**
+  * Healing scales with the Spirit attribute and with equipment that grants status immunities
+  * Holy damage scales with the Power attribute and with equipment that grants any kind of damage bonus
 * **Togglable Passive: Generosity**
   * When enabled, reduces final damage by 50% but triples final healing
   * Healing skills will be balanced under the assumption that this is enabled